-This page is still being written.
+This page is updated relatively often.
 Please check back from time to time.

 The pre-millenial return of Jesus and the pre-tribulational removal of his church